TheLogeek/Chat-Room/README.md

 - Turn on hotspot on a device and run server.py on it (this device serves as the host).

-- Connect all Clients' device to the host via WiFi.
+- Connect all Client devices to the host via WiFi.

 - Run client.py on all client device.